The Drowning Pool (film): Production

-The novel was published in 1950.
+The Ross Macdonald novel The Drowning Pool featuring Lew Archer was published in 1950.
 The New York Times called it one of the best mysteries of the year.

-In 1966, a film was made of a Lew Archer novel called Harper, starring Paul Newman.
-The character of Archer was renamed "Harper" for the movie.
+In 1966, a film was made of another Lew Archer novel The Moving Target called Harper, starring Paul Newman.
+The character of Archer was renamed Lew Harper for the movie.
 It was based on a script by William Goldman, who then wrote a follow-up Archer adaptation, based on The Chill, but that movie was never made.

 In April 1973, producers David Foster and Lawrence Turman announced they had optioned the rights to the novel The Drowning Pool for director Robert Mulligan and had hired Walter Hill to adapt it.
 Hill did a draft, saying he "tried to toughen up the material and put a little more muscle in Lew Archer's pants, which was probably a mistake.
 Certainly, the studio and the producers ended up feeling that way; their main criticism was MacDonald's fans don't respond to physical action.
 They may have been right, but I thought going in the direction they wanted with the script was a highway to dullsville."
 Hill said this prompted him to "more or less jump ship" to go and make his directorial debut Hard Times.
 Hill says that when he became involved, Paul Newman was not attached to the film, and that when Hill left the project, so did Mulligan.

 Eventually, Paul Newman agreed to star.
 This meant the film was co-produced by First Artists at Warner Bros.
 By July 1974, Joanne Woodward had agreed to co-star and Lorenzo Semple had rewritten the script.
 Producer Foster says it was Woodward's suggestion to relocate the story from California to Louisiana, as she felt it would offer a point of difference.